You have a groundbreaking idea. You’re probably wondering whether it’s going to be a hit.

 An MVP is a working, customer-facing version of your product in its earliest stages.
 The MVP should only contain the core features necessary to fulfill its primary purpose and nothing else.
 It helps reduce the price and accelerates the product development timeline.

-Let’s review the factors that influence MVP development cost and what makes up the MVP price finally.
+Let’s review the factors that influence MVP development cost and what makes up the final MVP price.

 The MVP cost can change dramatically from project to project.
-Some MVPs may be more complex, while others are relatively simple and can be done quickly.
-Let’s review some of the more common influencing factors:
+Some MVPs are complex, while others are simple and can be done quickly.
+I listed some of the more common influencing factors below.

 There's no ready formula for reducing a project down to its minimum viable product.
-Instead, it boils down to “what is the simplest we can make our product while still being able to fulfill its core function?”.
+Instead, it boils down to “what’s the simplest we can make our product while still being able to fulfill its core function?”.

 For example, you might envision a timekeeping app that integrates with different accounting software, sends notifications, and generates valuable reports.
-But your MVP is going to focus exclusively on capturing time entries because that’s the function that gives its customers the most value at this stage.
+Your MVP may focus exclusively on capturing time entries – that’s the most valuable function for customers at this stage.

-But change the project to an accounting platform, and the size of your MVP is going to be drastically different.
-The accounting software MVP needs a much wider set of functions than a simple timekeeping app to do its job, which means that the accounting software MVP will cost a lot more.
+Let’s envision a different project: an accounting platform.
+The size of your MVP is going to be drastically different!
+The accounting software MVP needs a much wider set of functions to do its job, so it will cost a lot more.

 Some are better suited to certain situations than others and could affect your budget differently.

 You want to work with technology that’s been around for a while, like ASP.NET Core or React.
-Established technologies tend to be more stable, and more developers can work with them than the “trendier” technologies.
+Established technologies tend to be more stable.
+More developers can work with them than the “trendier” technologies.

-Age isn’t everything.
+Age isn’t everything!
 COBOL is an old, established technology, but you wouldn’t want to be caught dead using it in your MVP.
-Using legacy tech like that without a good reason will drive your development costs sky high without any corresponding benefit.
-Stick to technologies that are still being used to develop new applications and avoid those that are seeing less use.
+Using legacy tech without a good reason will drive your development costs sky-high.
+And all this without any corresponding benefit...